juliaclement/awktopython/Readme.md

 \-f awk-program-file The name of the Awk source code.
 This option may be used multiple times.

+\-F string.
+Set the FS (field separator) variable.
+Implemented by translating into -vFS=string.

 \-i awk-include-file The name of an Awk source code file.
 This is a Gawk extension that is very similar to -f but only includes the file once.
 Will error if the same file is (both -f and -i) included through both.

 \-v variable=value Assign value as the initial value of the named variable before the program, including the BEGIN block if any, is executed.